23 (film)

 23, original German title: 23 – Nichts ist so wie es scheint ("Nothing is what it seems") is a 1998 German drama thriller film about young hacker Karl Koch, who died on 23 May 1989, a presumed suicide.
 It was directed by Hans-Christian Schmid, who also participated in screenwriting.
 The title derives from the protagonist's obsession with the number 23, a phenomenon often described as apophenia.
-Although the film was well received by critics and audiences, its accuracy has been vocally disputed by some witnesses to the real-life events on which it was based.
+Although the film was well received by critics and audiences, its accuracy has been vocally disputed by several witnesses to the real-life events on which it was based.
 Schmid subsequently co-authored a book that tells the story of the making of 23 and also details the differences between the movie and the actual main events.

 Plot

-In 1980s Germany at the height of the Cold War, 19-year-old Karl Koch (August Diehl) finds the world around him threatening and chaotic.
-Inspired by the fictitious character Hagbard Celine (from Robert Anton Wilson and Robert Shea's 1975 book Illuminatus!
+In 1980s Germany at the height of the Cold War, 19-year-old Karl Koch finds the world around him threatening and chaotic.
+Inspired by the fictitious character Hagbard Celine (from Robert Anton Wilson and Robert Shea's 1975 book The Illuminatus!
 Trilogy), he starts investigating the backgrounds of political and economic power and discovers signs that make him believe in a worldwide conspiracy.

-At a meeting of the Chaos Computer Club, Karl gets to know the student David (Fabian Busch).
-David and Karl are able to hack into the global data network—which is still, at this point, in its early stages—and their belief in social justice propels them into espionage for the KGB.
-Driven by contacts with a drug dealer—and by increasing KGB pressure to hack successfully into foreign systems—Karl spirals into a cocaine dependency and grows increasingly alienated from David.
+At a meeting of the Chaos Computer Club, Karl gets to know the student David.
+David and Karl are able to hack into the global data network — still in its early stages — and their belief in social justice propels them into espionage for the KGB.
+Driven by contacts with a drug dealer—and by increasing KGB pressure to hack into foreign systems—Karl spirals into a cocaine dependency and grows increasingly alienated from David.